ellereeeee/blog-posts/2017-12-12 The Beginner's Guide to ReactJS part 2.md

 ### Create Custom React Components

+We will learn how to create custom React components through reusable functions.

 In the code below we make two nested divs with "Hello World" with JSX and interpolation.

 ```